MedocIAS/IDLSitools2_1.0/README.md

 ## Description
 IDLSitools2_1.0 is a generic IDL Sitools2V1.0 client

-IDLSitools2 tool has been designed by MEDOC at IAS (Institut d'Astrophysique Spatiale) to perform all operations available within Sitools2.
+IDLSitools2 tool has been designed by MEDOC at IAS (Institut d'Astrophysique Spatiale) to perform all operations available within Sitools2 via IDL.

-The code defines several classes of Sitools2: Sitools2Instance, Field, Query, Dataset and Project.
+The IDLSitools2 routines allow you to interrogate Sitools2 server especially MEDIA & GAIA-DEM servers.

 ## Building IDLSitools2_1.0